Citrix ShareFile API

 • Client ID/ Client Secret: The Id and Secret generated on the previous step

-Postman 3 OAUth 2.0 form Once you’ve entered your values, click on “Get access token” and you will get a ShareFile login prompt.
+Postman 11 OAUth 2.0 form Once you’ve entered your values, click on “Get New Access Token” and you will get a ShareFile login prompt.
 Enter your username and password and you will be redirected back to Postman with your access token and refresh tokens.
-Enter a name for your token and click Save.
-Postman 3 Get Token
+The token details will be displayed in the following form.
+Review & update the name of your token accordingly.
+Postman 11 Save Token Name

 In order to execute a request you will need to add the token to your header; this will be an option once you have saved.
-Click the Radio button to select this option and then click the saved token name.
-Postman 3 Add Token header
+Click on the Authorization tab and set OAuth 2.0 as type.
+Select your token from the Available Tokens list.
+Postman 11 Add Token header